The Local Program Positions for the LWVNYS well as the LWVNYS links and blog.

 Support of reconditioning of the New York State Erie/Barge Canal System and its development for recreational uses.

-Support for equality of opportunity, meeting basic human needs, child care.
+---UNDER LWVUS POSITIONS Support for equality of opportunity, meeting basic human needs, childcare, energy-efficient and environmentally sound public transit, and gun control.

 Support measures to meet the needs for affordable and accessible housing through use of state funds and incentives to localities